important alert

 Environmental Services is constructing a project to renovate the WPCL site.
 There will be increased parking, additional storage space, new security improvements, and stormwater improvements.
 These improvements will bring the site to ADA compliancy, increase storage, and meet fleet parking needs.

-Construction will begin as soon as mid-July 2025 and should be completed by the end of 2026.
+Construction began in July 2025 and should be completed by the end of 2026.

 In addition to increased number of parking spaces that will bring the site to ADA compliancy, there will be a new boat storage building, fleet parking, and new security improvements.
 A new secure fence and gate will be installed.
 The project will be constructed in phases with the hopes of minimizing the disruption to employees and visitors at the Water Pollution Control Lab located at 6543 N Burlington Ave in the Cathedral Park Neighborhood.